Bettie Page: Revival of public interest

 In 2011, Page's estate made the Forbes annual list of top-earning dead celebrities, earning $6 million and tied with the estates of George Harrison and Andy Warhol, at 13th on the list.
 In 2014, Forbes estimated that Page's estate earned $10 million in 2013.

+In 2023, a historical marker commemorating Page's life was erected in Nashville.

 Death

 According to long-time friend and business agent Mark Roesler, Page was hospitalized in critical condition on December 6, 2008.
 Roesler was quoted by the Associated Press as saying Page had a heart attack and by Los Angeles television station KNBC as claiming Page had pneumonia.
 Her family eventually agreed to discontinue life support, and she died on December 11, 2008, at age 85.